Yes, your profile picture matters:

 - Profile picture of you that is dated or a picture of you that isn’t focused.
 This is your professional image, treat it as such.
 This should be the picture that you would put on your company web page.
 In this day and age of high-definition camera’s, there really is no excuse to present a less than professional image.

-- You in front of some tourist attraction.
+- You are standing in front of some tourist attraction.
 Usually, these pictures are thumbnail size, so getting your face AND a tourist attraction in there is tough.
 I didn’t hit this page to see the Eiffel Tower or you in Pike Place Market park.
 I came to see you!
 Use these pictures on Facebook to show the personal side of your life.

 It is common knowledge that recruiters and execs go to these pages to get a feeling for who someone is.
 It is probably not a recruiters number 1 goal to figure out what you look like, but it sends a distinct message when the picture is absent.
 Even if you are gainfully and happily employed, you may be a potential customer, a potential vendor, or a potential recruit that a company may be going after.
 Your picture just greases the wheels to you becoming any of the above or a networking target.
 You may be happily employed, you may be self-employed, but if you are in the business of networking, you need appropriate pictures.